utk-cs340-fall22/students/ayu5.md

 - Major: Computer Science

 ## About Me
 I am a 3rd year college student pursuing a degree in Computer Science who has lived in Knoxville for most of my life.
 My interests include video games, cooking, and [playing](https://en.wikipedia.org/wiki/Violin) [music](https://en.wikipedia.org/wiki/Piano).
+I can use C++ and Java.
+I hope to know C by the end of the semester.